bart7449/lecture2022a/README.md

 - For all inquiries related to this course, please contact dmseo@kisti.re.kr, kyongha@kisti.re.kr, gspark@kisti.re.kr
 ### Instructor
 This lecture will be conducted by three instructors who are involved in <a href="https://www.ust.ac.kr/prog/major/eng/sub03_03_02/IR/view.do?majorNo=32">KISTI campus</a>.
+<font color="red">Due to the spread of the COVID 19 virus, some lectures may be held online.</font>
 - Dr. Dongmin Seo
 - Dr. Kyong-Ha Lee
 - Dr. Kyongseok Park